Ethereum DeFi · UX Case Study · Live on Sepolia Testnet

 What the staking landscape gets wrong.

-Reviewed staking flows across Algo ecosystem DApps, Solana tools, and Ethereum staking interfaces to surface gaps in wallet connection, transaction clarity, and real-time reward visibility.
+Reviewed staking flows across Ethereum dApps, Solana tools, and Algorand interfaces to surface gaps in wallet connection, transaction clarity, and real-time reward visibility.

 Platform